convisoappsec/conviso-docs/docs/integrations/sonarcloud.md

 2. Enter your user token from SonarCloud.
 3. Click on "Save."

-After completing the steps, the following screen will appear.
+After completing the steps, the following screen will appear:

 <div style={{textAlign: 'center'}}>